matthew1809/event-sourced-cart/Readme.md

 # Event sourced shopping cart in node

-This is a simple shopping cart API in node built using event sourcing
+This is a simple shopping cart API in node built using event sourcing.

+Events are sent to Redis and RabbitMQ.

 ## Concepts
+https://www.npmjs.com/package/eventstore is used for the event store.

+## Requirements
+Redis
+RabbitMQ

 ### Product